pascalbros/PAPermissions/README.md

 That's it!

 Anyway you no need to import everything, just remove the unnecessary "check" classes and keep the ones you want to use, you will find them in "Checks" folder.

+## Contacts

+We would love to know if you are using PAPermissions in your app, send an email to <pasquale.ambrosini@gmail.com>